 Heat a Dutch oven over high heat and add the pancetta.
 Sauté and let them crisp.
 Remove from the Dutch oven and place them on a plate.
 Next, reduce heat to medium-high and place chicken thighs in the Dutch oven with pancetta fat.
 Cook on each side for five minutes and remove from the Dutch oven.

-Add shallots, onions, and garlic cloves in the Dutch oven.
-Scrap the bottom with a wooden spoon and coat them well with the fat from pancetta and chicken thighs until the onions start to become translucent.
+Add shallot, onions, and garlic cloves to the Dutch oven.
+Scrape the bottom with a wooden spoon and coat them well with the fat from pancetta and chicken thighs until the onions start to become translucent.
 Add cooked pancetta and chicken thighs, and stir to mix.

 Add mushrooms, thyme, white wine, and chicken broth.
 Stir to mix, bring to a boil, reduce heat to simmer, and cook for 30 minutes covered with the lid.
 Remove the lid, add butter, flip the chicken, and cook for ten minutes.
-And, voila!
-You have delightfully delicious Coq Au Vin Blanc to serve with slices of baguette.
+And, voilà!
+You have delightfully delicious Coq au Vin Blanc to serve with a baguette.

-Wine Tip!
-Typically, dry white wines are Sauvignon Blanc, Chardonnay, Muscadet, Albariño, Pinot Grigio, Soave, Picpoul, and Grenache Blanc.
+Dry white wines commonly used in cooking include Sauvignon Blanc, Chardonnay, Muscadet, Albariño, Pinot Grigio, Soave, Picpoul, and Grenache Blanc.
 I recommend Sauvignon Blanc and Chardonnay for cooking.
 While Sauvignon Blanc is known to add a crisp, fruity, floral, and herb flavor to vegetables, Chardonnay was used for this recipe since it is known to pair with poultry.

 Comments